cudoventures/cudos-noded-packager/docs/packaging-article.md

 ## Binary Packages vs Build from Source

 There is a strong tradition among blockchain operators of building all blockchain nodes from scratch for every installation and upgrading by, again, building the new version from source.
 However, the Cudo packages are fully open, along with the scripts used to build the packages.
-If the operator likes the sound of this approach, but still wants to build their own, there is absolutley nothing form stopping them from building the package set themselves and serving it to their own machines using their own web server.
+If the operator likes the sound of this approach, but still wants to build their own, there is absolutley nothing from stopping them from building the package set themselves and serving it to their own machines using their own web server.
 Even the process of signing and indexing the packages is scripted and the script published in the GitHub repository along with the rest of the the packaging code.